United Way of Frederick County improves lives by mobilizing the caring power of the Frederick County community to advance the common good.

 Though part of a strong national network, United Way of Frederick County (UWFC) is autonomous, independent, and local.
 Its leaders and supporters live in Frederick County and have a vested interest in making it the very best place to live, work, and raise families.

 United Way of Frederick County strives to be a model of diversity, equity, and inclusion.
-The Board of Directors, staff, volunteers, and programs proudly reflect the Frederick County community, its many faces, cultures, and walks of life without regard to social or economic status, gender, gender identification, ethnicity, religion, age, sexual orientation, and physical or mental disabilities.
+The Board of Directors, staff, volunteers, and programs proudly reflect the Frederick County community in its many faces, cultures, and walks of life without regard to social or economic status, sex, gender identity, ethnicity, religion, age, sexual orientation, and physical or mental disabilities.

 Belief in people and possibilities.